Category

 Read More

-Competition Stories: January & February 2021
+Competition Stories: July to October 2021

 Welcome to the Competition Stories – a bimonthly exploration of recent courts and competition law agencies’ decisions.
 Authored by Makis Komninos, a renowned expert in the field, this new column aims to go through the latest and most important developments in competition law of the last two months.
 We call them “stories” because Makis has promised to include some anecdotes from...